 MORGAN GRIGSBY

-My work focuses on the history of the changing landscape that I spent most of my life on.
-I grew up on the outskirts of a small town near Houston called Sugarland.
+My work focuses on the history of a changing landscape.
+I grew up on the outskirts of a small town near Houston called Sugar Land.
 It was established as a company town in the nineteenth century to produce sugarcane within a humid subtropical environment.
-Unlike other regions of Texas, this area is known for its sweltering summer days obscured by haze and sea fog.
-In the past, the climate was notoriously described as a “Hell hole on the Brazos [river]” because of the unpleasant living conditions.
-As an adult, I learned that the town's success was made possible through a secret exploitation of black labor used during the Reconstruction era.
-With this information, it became imperative for me to uphold my ethnic image by painting portraits of young black Americans to challenge the history of inequalities in Texas.
+Unlike other regions of Texas, this area is known for its sweltering summer days, often obscured by haze and sea fog.
+In the past, the climate was notoriously described as a “hell hole on the Brazos [River]” because of the unpleasant living conditions.
+After learning that Sugar Land’s success was through the exploitation of Black prison labor through convict leasing during the Reconstruction era, it became imperative for me to reclaim these trails of history to uphold imprints of my heritage.
+My work exemplifies the importance of home and how the transformation of land that was once deemed untamable helped to redefine my culture as a Black Texan who still lives in the South.